backstage/backstage/.changeset/good-doors-attend.md

 '@backstage/plugin-scaffolder': patch
 ---

 Fixed tiny grammar error in EntityNamePicker.
-The first letter of the description is now capatalised.
+The first letter of the description is now capitalized.